-GDPR PIPEDA Article 5, 24-25, 35, 37 Section 5(1) Recital 39 Schedule 1, 4.1 Similarities The GDPR recognises accountability as a fundamental PIPEDA recognises accountability as a fundamental principle of data protection.
-Article 5 states that 'the data principle of the protection of information.
-Section 5(1) states controller shall be responsible and able to demonstrate that 'every organization shall comply with the obligations compliance with, paragraph 1 [accountability].'
-In addition, set out in Schedule 1.'
-The accountability principle the principles can be taken to apply to several other described in Schedule 1 can be taken to apply to several principles as mentioned in other sections of this report, sections of this Guide, including the transfer of data to including the appointment of a DPO, and DPIAs. third parties and the appointment of a privacy officer.
-Differences
+PIPEDA recognises accountability as a fundamental principle of the protection of information.
+Section 5(1) states that 'every organization shall comply with the obligations set out in Schedule 1.'
+The accountability principle described in Schedule 1 can be taken to apply to several sections of this Guide, including the transfer of data to third parties and the appointment of a privacy officer.